Links Fun Stuff Graphics Chessmaster

 The chorus of "Dig and be dug in return" again emphasizes that these pairs are in active, reciprocal relationships, romantic or otherwise.

-The words "girl" and "boy" have many other nuanced meanings than "child".
-In popular music, it's often a flirty, casual form of address for a peer or a potential romantic partner.
-TMBG uses these words in that sense too frequently to be worth listing out; for the most part, context clues make it clear which meaning is intended.
+The words "girl" and "boy" have many other nuanced usages than just "female child" or "male child".
+In popular music, they're often a flirty, casual way to address a peer or a potential romantic partner.
+TMBG uses those words too frequently to be worth listing out; for the most part, context clues make it clear which meaning is intended.

 This is the worst part